Within There is but One Abode

 Made during the artist’s long stay in Costa Rica and inspired by the technique of quilting, the works in the series “No tengo fuerzas para rendirme” explore new organizational structures through images that represent fetishes, desires and a new model for humanity forged by the manipulation of digital animation and 3D rendering as well as hybrids with animals and micro-organisms.
 Given the titles of different governmental departments, each artwork brings a new set of associations and sensibilities to the political imagination: from the warmth and decorative nature of popular traditional sewing techniques to what the artist describes as ‘cyborg, spectral, transcorporeal, transmaterial and, above all fragmentary’ qualities.
 Through them, she seeks to criticize the hetero-patriarchal order and stimulate processes that reimagine our culture and institutions.

-A graduate in Visual Arts from the Universidad Nacional de las Artes, in 2011, Gala Berger received a scholarship from the Centro de Investigaciones Artísticas.
+Gala Berger (Buenos Aires, 1983) graduate in Visual Arts from the Universidad Nacional de las Artes, in 2011, received a scholarship from the Centro de Investigaciones Artísticas.
 She was awarded scholarships by the Artists’ Programme of the Universidad Torcuato Di Tella and the Laboratory for Research in Contemporary Artistic Practices (LiPac-UBA).
 In 2020, she was selected as for a residency at the Viborg Kunsthal, Denmark, and took part in the Para Site 2020 Workshops in Hong Kong.
 In 2019, she was an integral part of RAW Academy #6, mentored by Koyo Kouoh in Dakar, Senegal, and was co-founder of the Nuevo Museo Energía de Arte Contemporáneo (2010–2020), and of the spaces Inmigrante (2012–2014) and Urgente (2014).
 Her work has been exhibited individually and collectively in the Dominican Republic, Guatemala, Costa Rica, Argentina, Sweden, Peru, Mexico, Canada, Brazil, Colombia, South Korea, Germany, Chile, Ecuador, United States, Puerto Rico, United Arab Emirates and elsewhere.
 She has curated and co-curated exhibitions in Argentina, Sweden, Mexico, South Korea and Costa Rica.

 Ana Won at the exhibition Within There Is But One Abode